 As it turned out, this was not necessary.
 All students enrolled in the programme delivered a really high-standard presentation, using visual material effectively and gaining the collective feedback that the ‘assembled’ group was able to offer.
 The projects ranged from car reduction in European cities and the factors in social transformation, a project conceived before lockdown but reinforced by what that has shown us; late 19th-century caricatures of women cyclists; forms and perceptions of sociability in public spaces amongst migrant African men, also informed by post-lockdown reporting.
 As always this presentation moment was a key stepping stone towards getting dissertations projects onto viable and focused lines.
-But in this context, I think it also had the added dimension of underscoring why the whole endeavor of producing a sustained and well-informed piece of research matters.
+But in this context, I think it also had the added dimension of underscoring why the whole endeavour of producing a sustained and well-informed piece of research matters.
 For what was most apparent even with the limitations of the digital interface with its small boxes and sometimes wobbly images, was the way listening to one another fired everyone up.
 Not only did the group as a whole help individuals adjust their objectives to more feasible and effective ends, but above all they made us all want to see these projects come to fruition.

 Some practical observations about what I have learned about teaching online in the past few weeks: